amandahaus/amandahaus/README.md

 # Hey!
-I'm Amanda Hausmann :white_heart:
+I'm Amanda Hausmann
-I'm a fourth year Computer Science major with a specialization in Intelligent Systems (and a minor in Archaeology) at the University of California, Irvine.
+I'm a fourth year Computer Science major at the University of California, Irvine.
 <br>
 <br>
-Connect with me on [LinkedIn](https://www.linkedin.com/in/amandahaus).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/amandahaus) or check out my [portfolio](https://amandahaus.github.io).